Updated: Jan 23

 Much has been written about the advantages of campervan rental in Iceland, but what happens in winter when the temperatures drop?
 Is it still a good idea?
-And how do campervans and motor homes compare?
+And how do campervans and motorhomes compare?
 Which should you choose?
-If you’re asking what should you know about Iceland van rental, then we’ve got it covered in this beginner’s guide.
+If you’re asking what you should know about Iceland van rental, then we’ve got it covered in this beginner’s guide.

-What’s the difference between a campervan and a motor home?
+What’s the difference between a campervan and a motorhome?

 There’s a simple answer to this one, and that’s the size.
 Both are essentially a home on four wheels.
 They both have a place to sleep, wash and prepare food, but campervans tend to be more basic.
 Because a motorhome is larger, there’s more space and less need for the space to be multi-purpose.
 Also, it’s likely to have a cab that’s separate from the living space behind, unlike a campervan which is likely to have no separation between the two.

 Bigger is not necessarily better, however.
 If you’re traveling solo or as a couple, there’s going to be more than enough space for you in a smaller rental.
 Cosying up can be romantic and fun.
 There’s likely to be a wide selection of suitable vehicles, especially in the winter months when demand falls.
 But if you’re traveling as a family or as a larger group, then a motorhome rental provides that little bit extra space and potentially more privacy.

 Remember, too, that larger vehicles will be more tricky to park and maneuver.
 Narrow lanes and tight turns might be a bit challenging until you get used to the extra width and length of the van compared to the size of the car you’re used to driving back home.
 Give yourself a bit of time to get used to it in daylight and practice parking in a large car park until you’re confident.